krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Design - As a hunt master, I want to specify the end date and time for the competition.[J109](http://cs04.nwmissouri.edu/browse/GDPGAM-109)

-1. Implement - As a hunt master, I want to specify the end date and time for the competition.
+1. Implement - As a hunt master, I can specify the end date and time for the competition.
 [J114](http://cs04.nwmissouri.edu/browse/GDPGAM-114)

 1. Implement - As a user, After three days, if I wont accept invite, assume rejection.
 [J84](http://cs04.nwmissouri.edu/browse/GDPGAM-84)

-1. Design - As a hunt master, I want to choose an existing quest for competition.
+1. Design - As a hunt master, I can choose an existing quest for competition.
 [J136](http://cs04.nwmissouri.edu/browse/GDPGAM-136)

-1. Implement - As a hunt master, I want to choose an existing quest for competition.
+1. Implement - As a hunt master, I can choose an existing quest for competition.
 [J137](http://cs04.nwmissouri.edu/browse/GDPGAM-137)

-1. Design - As a hunting master, I want to invite a list of teams to participate about a week before the match.
+1. Design - As a hunting master, I can invite a list of teams to participate about a week before the match.
 [J139](http://cs04.nwmissouri.edu/browse/GDPGAM-139)

-1. Implement - As a hunting master, I want to invite a list of teams to participate about a week before the match.
+1. Implement - As a hunting master, I can invite a list of teams to participate about a week before the match.
 [J140](http://cs04.nwmissouri.edu/browse/GDPGAM-140)

-1. Design - As a team captain, I want to accept or reject the invitation.
+1. Design - As a team captain, I can accept or reject the invitation.
 [J158](http://cs04.nwmissouri.edu/browse/GDPGAM-158)

-1. Implement - As a team captain, I want to accept or reject the invitation.
+1. Implement - As a team captain, I can accept or reject the invitation.
 [J160](http://cs04.nwmissouri.edu/browse/GDPGAM-160)

 ## Sprint 3